pgdr/talks/kraftig/talk.md

 ## Why the obsession with version numbers?

 Because better men than we paved the road.
-They wrote unix, GNU coreutils, Linux, all the software that we use and adore.
+They wrote Unix, GNU coreutils, Linux, all the software that we use and adore.
 They found a way.

 > The first and most important quality of modular code is encapsulation.